 Who We Are

-FinEquity is a global community of over 7,200 researchers, practitioners, policymakers, and donors globally prioritizing women's economic empowerment through financial inclusion.
-We are currently reaching over 2,500 members across FinEquity ALC (in Spanish) and approximately 450 members with the nascent FinEquity Africa.
+FinEquity is a global community of over 9,000 researchers, practitioners, policymakers, and donors globally prioritizing women's economic empowerment through financial inclusion.
+We are currently reaching over 3,000 people across FinEquity ALC (in Spanish) and approximately 1,300 people with FinEquity Africa (in English).
 Convened by CGAP, FinEquity envisions a world where women have the capabilities to access, negotiate and control financial services that improve their lives.
-Goals and strategies are guided by member needs.
+Goals and strategies are guided by FinEquity participant’s needs.

 Our Vision